-The known earliest published description of strain analysis in English seems to be Terada and Miyabe (1929) who used strain to describe real deformation of the earth surface caused by earthquakes.
-According to Pope (1966) in a series of papers in the Bulletin of the Institute for Earthquake Research of the University of Tokyo, Terada, Miyabe, Tsuboi and others described these techniques and applied them to various areas in Japan and Taiwan.
-The next scientist interested in strain analysis was Kasahara.
-In Kasahara (1957), (1958a), (1958b) and (1964), the work of Terada, Miyabe and Tsuboi were referrenced.
+The earliest known published description of strain analysis in English seems to be Terada and Miyabe (1929).
+According to Pope (1966), in a series of papers in the Bulletin of the Institute for Earthquake Research of the University of Tokyo, Terada, Miyabe, Tsuboi and others extended these techniques and applied them to various areas in Japan and Taiwan.
+The next scientist interested in strain analysis was